Why Does ChatGPT Fall Short in Providing Truthful Answers?: Abstract

 \section{Abstract}

-Recent advancements in Large Language Models, such as ChatGPT, have demonstrated significant potential to impact various aspects of human life.
-However, ChatGPT still faces challenges in aspects like truthfulness, e.g. providing accurate and reliable outputs.
-Therefore, in this paper, we seek to understand \textit{why ChatGPT falls short in providing truthful answers}.
-For this purpose, we first analyze the failures of ChatGPT in complex open-domain question answering and identifies the abilities under the failures.
-Specifically, we categorize ChatGPT's failures into four types: \textit{comprehension}, \textit{factualness}, \textit{specificity}, and \textit{inference}.
-We further pinpoint three critical abilities associated with QA failures: \textit{knowledge memorization}, \textit{knowledge recall}, and \textit{knowledge reasoning}.
-Additionally, we conduct experiments centered on these abilities and propose potential approaches to enhance truthfulness.
-The results indicate that furnishing the model with fine-grained external knowledge, hints for knowledge recall, and guidance for reasoning can empower the model to answer questions more truthfully. \blfootnote{$^*$Equal contribution.}
+Recent advancements in large language models, such as ChatGPT, have demonstrated significant potential to impact various aspects of human life.
+However, ChatGPT still faces challenges in providing reliable and accurate answers to user questions.
+To better understand the model's particular weaknesses in providing truthful answers, we embark an in-depth exploration of open-domain question answering.
+Specifically, we undertake a detailed examination of ChatGPT's failures, categorized into: \textit{comprehension}, \textit{factuality}, \textit{specificity}, and \textit{inference}.
+We further pinpoint \textit{factuality} as the most contributing failure and identify two critical abilities associated with factuality: \textit{knowledge memorization} and \textit{knowledge recall}.
+Through experiments focusing on factuality, we propose several potential enhancement strategies.
+Our findings suggest that augmenting the model with granular external knowledge and cues for knowledge recall can enhance the model's factuality in answering questions. \blfootnote{$^*$Equal contribution.}